FaustoLira/FutureTech---Hiring-Strategy/README.md

 The "presentation.pdf" file has a static presentation, while the "presentation.gif" file shows the animations.
 The visualization techniques used in these projects are explained in the "standalone.pdf."

-The visualizations were inspired by the Gestalt principles of visual perception described in [Knaflic, C. N. (2019)](https://www-oreilly-com.libproxy.nbcc.ca/library/view/storytelling-with-data/9781119002253/)

 ## Technical Details
 - Utilize advanced visualization and storytelling techniques to create a compelling analytical presentation on the recruitment processes employed by FutureTech.
 - Applied **Gestalt principles** of visual perception to enhance chart clarity and impact, ensuring the effective communication of insights.
 The primary reference for these principles is [Knaflic, C. N. (2019)](https://www-oreilly-com.libproxy.nbcc.ca/library/view/storytelling-with-data/9781119002253/)

 ## Impact